AgoraIO-Community/agent-client-toolkit-ts/README.md

 📚 **Want to see a complete working example?**

-Check out the [demo](./demo) directory for a comprehensive example that demonstrates all features of the agora-voice-ai package, including:
+Check out the [demo](./demo) directory for a comprehensive example of all features in the agora-convo-ai-toolkit package, including:

 - Complete initialization workflow
 - Event handling for all event types